FN-FAL113/cs2-server-picker/README.md

 # Counter Strike 2 Server Picker
 A lightweight server picker for cs2.
 Previously developed for CS:GO but is now for CS2!
-All regions avaiable are included for freedom of selection.
+All regions available are included for freedom of selection.

 ## Download
 ### [Releases](https://github.com/FN-FAL113/csgo-server-picker/releases)